 . . . a small group of dancing couples.

-Kathe and David teach the class together, believing strongly that a communication class for couples should be taught by a couple.
+Kathe and David teach the workshop together, believing strongly that a communication class for couples should be taught by a couple.
 The instructors often illustrate concepts and skills with their own (good and bad) experiences.
 They know that being a couple is hard work.

 Couples practice with small issues, “learning to fish while they’re fishing.”
 They’re never asked to disclose personal information (a big fear of most men) and always contract with their partner before talking about an issue.